isabella232/wolmo-core-ios/README.md

 The framework is divided into 2 sections: [Utilities](#utilities) and [Extensions](#extensions).

 The main difference between them is that `utilities` represent components that are independent of the existance of another component.
 On the other hand, `extensions` represent extra functionality for other existent components.
-Extensions exist only because the components they relies on exists.
+Extensions exist only because the components they rely on exists.

 ### Utilities
 Constitutes a component which is independent from another component.